etiennestuder/teamcity-build-scan-plugin/README.md

     - `buildScanPlugin.gradle-enterprise.extension.custom.coordinates` - the coordinates of a custom extension that has a transitive dependency on the Gradle Enterprise Maven Extension
     - `buildScanPlugin.ccud.extension.custom.coordinates` - the coordinates of a custom Common Custom User Data Maven Extension or of a custom extension that has a transitive dependency on it
     - `buildScanPlugin.command-line-build-step.enabled` - enable Gradle Enterprise integration for _Command Line_ build steps; by default only steps using the _Maven_ runner are enabled
-    - `buildScanPlugin.log-parsing.enabled` - use log parsing to extract Build Scan urls (if the default mechanism for capturing Build Scan links is not working)

-3. Trigger your Maven build.

-4. Find the links of the published build scans in the _Overview_ section of each TeamCity build.

-_Note: For Maven, the Gradle Enterprise Maven extension and the Common Custom User Data Maven extension are currently hard-coded to versions 1.15.4 and 1.11.1, respectively._

 ##### Example Maven Configuration